AlanSub/AlanSub/README.md

 - 👋 Hi, I'm a freelancer from Taiwan.
-- Have 10 years experiences in embedded software programming, familiar with C language.
+- Have 10 years experiences in embedded software programming.